New to fermented foods? Here’s 4 easy steps to add fermented foods to your diet.

 - If you like salsa, then try fermented salsa.

-Easy step number four is to help ease the budget strain you may be feeling by purchasing fermented foods.
+Easy step number four to add fermented food to your diet is to help ease the budget strain you may be feeling by purchasing fermented foods.
 Buying properly fermented foods can get expensive.
 The antidote for this is making them yourself.
 Fermentation is relatively easy, but can seem overwhelming.

 Start where you are.
 Look at what you already have ready access to.